Battle of the Yalu River (1904): The main battle

 Map of the crossing over the Yalu River by the Japanese 1st.
 Army.

 Russian map depicting positions of the Eastern detachment and Japanese advance.

 The Japanese main attack began in the early morning hours of 27 April 1904.
 By daybreak, the Guards Division was moving into position in the center.
 They launched a lightning assault against unprepared Russian troops at strategic Tiger Hill, which overlooked the confluence of the Ai and Yalu rivers.
 Two days later, Russian troops launched an attack on the Guards Division at Tiger Hill in an attempt to retake the position, but gruesomely failed.
 Following this, the elements of the Japanese Guards and 2nd Division were able to establish a number of German 4.7 inch howitzers from Krupp on Kintei Island, which they concealed with natural foliage.
-By April 30, the balance of the 12th Division had crossed the river at a town called Sukujin and was advancing in three columns.
+By April 30, the balance of the 12th Division had crossed the river at the town of Sukujin and was advancing in three columns.
 Japanese First Army continued its three-pronged advance and was across the Yalu by midnight with very little opposition.
 Limited visibility masked the Japanese movements from Russian observation.
 When the fog finally lifted about 0500, the Japanese artillery opened up on the Russian formations.

 The 2nd Division took its position on the center, advancing on the newly erected causeways leading from the town of Wiju and thus catching the Russians in a pincer movement at the hamlet of Juliencheng, on the Manchurian-side of the Yalu River opposite Wiju.
 By 1000, the Russians were in full retreat, with a Japanese attempt to block their escape towards Fenghuangcheng to the north.